top of page

 Intakes / Kickoffs: Start With Clarity

-A strong recruitment process starts before you ever post a job.
+A strong recruitment process begins before you ever post a job.
+Your intake isn’t just a checkbox—it’s your roadmap.

 Ask the right questions.
 Challenge assumptions.
-Get clear on the business problem this role solves or lends to solving, not just the title.
-When you take time to understand what success looks like in the role, you save the hiring manager, the candidates, and yourself from all kinds of headaches later.
+Get clear on the business problem this role solves or contributes to solving, not just the title.
+When you take the time to understand what success looks like in the role, you save the hiring manager, the candidates, and yourself from all kinds of headaches later.

-Clarity upfront = strategy can thrive
+Clarity upfront = strategy can thrive.

 Processes: Keep Them Simple + Repeatable